Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-log.md

 the plugin registers it [VERIFY: src/Packetery/Module/Log/Purger.php#autoDeleteHook].
 The log table has no index other than the primary key, so a filter over a large table reads the whole table [VERIFY: src/Packetery/Module/Log/Repository.php#createOrAlterTable].
-The page capability is a literal of the registration, and it differs from the capability of the other Packeta pages [VERIFY: src/Packetery/Module/Log/Page.php#register].
+The page capability is a literal of the registration.
+It equals the capability of the dashboard and of the print pages, and it differs from the capability of the two settings pages [VERIFY: src/Packetery/Module/Log/Page.php#register].
 The module contains no TODO comment and no FIXME comment.